 The publication of ISO 27701 is an exciting development for all companies looking to enhance and potentially certify their privacy programs.
-As companies race to digest and implement the new standard, many questions arise around how to address some of its particular requirements.
+As companies race to digest and implement the new standard, many questions arise about addressing some of its particular requirements.
 One such area involves the governance of an ISO 27701 program.

 It is important to understand that while ISO 27701 specifically deals with privacy, the framework is nested with the ISO 27001 security framework.
-Each of clauses 4 – 8 of ISO 27701 reference ISO 27001/ISO 27002 and establish “additional criteria”.
-As a result, ISO 27701 is not intended to be a stand-alone framework, but rather a sister framework to ISO 27001.
+Each of clauses 4 – 8 of ISO 27701 references ISO 27001/ISO 27002 and establish “additional criteria”.
+As a result, ISO 27701 is not intended to be a stand-alone framework but rather a sister framework to ISO 27001.

-In fact, to obtain ISO 27701 certification you must also obtain ISO 27001 certification.
-If you are unfamiliar with the ISO 27001 framework you can read our whitepaper here.
+To obtain ISO 27701 certification, you must also obtain ISO 27001 certification.
+If you are unfamiliar with the ISO 27001 framework, you can read our whitepaper here.

-An organization’s Privacy Information Management System (PIMS) governs the scope of its ISO 27701 implementation, as well as a set of processes to govern, implement, operate, monitor, review and continuously improve the PIMS.
+An organization’s Privacy Information Management System (PIMS) governs the scope of its ISO 27701 implementation and a set of processes to govern, implement, operate, monitor, review and continuously improve the PIMS.
 The PIMS must address both information security and privacy, marking a significant expansion of an organization’s Information Security Management System (ISMS) under ISO 27001.

-Under ISO 27001 clause 6.2 and ISO 27701 clause 5.4.2, an organization must develop information security and privacy objectives that are measurable.
+Under ISO 27001 clause 6.2 and ISO 27701 clause 5.4.2, an organization must develop measurable information security and privacy objectives.
 In our ISO 27001 and ISO 27701 implementations, we help companies define Key Performance Indicators (KPIs) relevant to information security and privacy to address this requirement.

 These KPIs are designed to give management a quick overview of how the PIMS is functioning, so that management can identify areas for continual improvement.